 Two semesters of physics, defined as:

-Physics 104, General Physics (electricity and magnetism), or Physics 106, Advanced Physics, or equivalent.
+- 104 General Physics or 106 Advanced Physics, or equivalent

 Information about physics courses is available from the Department of Physics.

 - 207 Advanced General Chemistry: Materials Chemistry, or 201 General Chemistry, or equivalent

 Information about chemistry courses is available from the Department of Chemistry.